probe-rs/probe-rs/changelog/changed-improved-breakpoint-and-stepping.md

 ### Stepping at 'statement' level

 When a user requests a stepping action, while inside non-assembly code (e.g. Rust or C), the stepping instructions are automatically done on a 'statement-by-statement' basis.
-Most modern programming languages allow multiple 'statements' on a single line of source code. e.g. `let result_value = call_a_function(call_another_function_to_get_parameter(another-parameter));`
+Most modern programming languages allow multiple 'statements' on a single line of source code. e.g. `let result_value = call_a_function(call_another_function_to_get_parameter(another-parameter));`, constitutes a 'statement' for each of the function calls, as well as one for binding the result to the variable.

 #### 'step-over' (a.k.a. 'next')

 - [ ] Stepping over a statement that calls a non-inlined function, will run until the function returns before halting.
+If your code is such that the called function runs a long time, the stepping action may appear to not return control to you, but it really is just waiting for the next halt.
-- [ ] Stepping over a statement that precedes another statement that calls an inlined function, will step to the first statement in the inlined function, since logically, that is the next statement in the current sequence.
+- [ ] Stepping over a statement, which is followed by a statement that calls an inlined function, the target will step to the first statement in the inlined function, since logically, that is the next statement in the current sequence.

 #### 'step-into'

-- [ ] Stepping into a statement that does not call a non-inlined function, will simply step over the statement.
+- [ ] Stepping into a statement that does not call function, will simply step over the statement.
-- [ ] Stepping into a a statement that calls a function, will halt at the first instruction after the prologue of the function.
+- [ ] Stepping into a statement that calls a non-inlined function, will halt at the first instruction after the prologue of the function.
+- [ ] Stepping into a statement that calls an inlined function will step over that statement, because inlined code would have already been executed at that point.

 #### 'step-out'

 - [ ] Stepping out of a no-return function, e.g. `fn main() -> !` is not possible, and will display a message to that effect.
 - [ ] For other functions, the halt target will be the first statement after the statement that called the function.
-- [ ] In some circumstances where the debug info does not have enough information to complete this request in one step, the target will have an interrim haltpoint at the last valid instruction in the current function.
+- [ ] In some circumstances where the debug info does not have enough information to complete this request in one step, the target will insert an interrim haltpoint at the last valid instruction in the current function.

 #### 'run to line'